 May 2021 Data Demonstrated a Continued Extreme Seller’s Market

 While it is an extreme seller’s market in the metro Denver area, closings still happened, up 18.78 percent, despite active listings being down 4.11 percent year-to-date from 2020.
-At the same time, the report showed closings are up 18.78 percent, a statistic that DMAR reported is both a reflection of how the pandemic shutdown impacted the real estate industry this time last year and yet also supports the concept of increased buyer demand.
+Showings being up is both a reflection of how the pandemic shutdown impacted the real estate industry this time last year and yet also supports the concept of increased buyer demand.

 Cracks in the Attached Market Showed Themselves While the Detached Market Continued to Rise – But Stopped